Tim Wakefield: 2003–2008

-In the 2003 ALCS, Wakefield allowed four runs over 14 innings against the New York Yankees.
-He started Games 1 and 4 of the Series against Mike Mussina and won both starts.
+Wakefield returned to Boston's starting rotation permanently in 2003.
+In that season's American League Championship Series, he allowed four runs over 14 innings against the New York Yankees.
+He started Games 1 and 4 of the series against Mike Mussina and won both starts.
 He was also called in to pitch in extra innings of Game 7, after the Yankees tied the game.
 The Red Sox had been leading 5–2 in the eighth inning.
 After retiring the side in order in the 10th, Wakefield gave up a home run to Aaron Boone on his first pitch of the 11th, sending the Yankees to the World Series.
 Wakefield apologized to fans after the game.

-In 2004, Wakefield helped the Red Sox win the ALCS against the Yankees, a best-of-seven series to advance to the World Series.
-The Red Sox lost the first two games of the ALCS and were losing badly in Game 3 when Wakefield asked to be put into the game to save the other pitchers for the next day.
+In 2004, Wakefield helped the Red Sox win the American League Championship Series against the Yankees, a best-of-seven series to advance to the World Series.
+The Red Sox lost the first two games of the American League Championship Series and were losing badly in Game 3 when Wakefield asked to be put into the game to save the other pitchers for the next day.
 He pitched 3 1/3 innings which prevented him from starting Game 4.
 Derek Lowe started Game 4 in his place which the Red Sox ultimately won.
 In Game 5, Wakefield again pitched out of the bullpen and was the winning pitcher in a 14-inning game, throwing three shutout innings as the Red Sox won 5–4.
 The Red Sox beat the Yankees and went on to the World Series.
-He pitched Game 1 of the 2004 World Series, but did not get a decision as Boston defeated the Cardinals, 11–9, which was the highest-scoring Game 1 in World Series history.
+He pitched Game 1 of the 2004 World Series, but did not get a decision as Boston defeated the St. Louis Cardinals, 11–9, which was the highest-scoring Game 1 in World Series history.
 The Red Sox swept the Cardinals for their first World Series title in 86 years.

 On April 19, 2005, Wakefield agreed to a $4 million, one-year "rolling" contract extension that gave the Red Sox the ability to keep Wakefield for the rest of his career.
-In the 2005 season, Wakefield led the Red Sox pitching staff with 16 wins and a 4.15 ERA.
+In the 2005 season, Wakefield led the Red Sox pitching staff with 16 wins and a 4.15 earned run average.
 On September 11, 2005, he set a career high in strikeouts (12) in a 1–0 complete game loss to the New York Yankees.

-In 2007, he finished the season with a 17–12 record but was left off the Red Sox roster for the World Series due to an injured shoulder that had been bothering him since late September.
+In 2007, Wakefield finished the season with a 17–12 record and started Game 4 of the American League Championship Series, taking the loss, but was left off the Red Sox roster for the World Series due to an injured shoulder that had been bothering him since late September.

 The 12 passed balls while he was pitching topped the majors in 2008.